 - Experience this icon of the Sydney skyline with BridgeClimb.
-The climb will take you up one half of the arch to the summit at 134m above sea level for beautiful panoramic views of Sydney and back down the opposing side of the same half i.e. you won’t climb from one end of the Bridge to the other.
+The climb will take you up one half of the arch to the summit at 134m above sea level for beautiful panoramic views of Sydney.
+Then you will climb back down the opposing side of the same half i.e. you won’t climb the Bridge from one end to the other.
 The climb is an unforgettable experience, providing a unique viewpoint of Sydney and the Harbour.

 4. Tour the Opera House